-Bao’s Family Garden was originally the private garden of Bao Qiyun, a renowned businessman of Anhui province in Qing Dynasty, which is a perfect combination of gardens and bonsai of Hui style.
-It is as well-known as the Humble Administrator’s Garden in Suzhou and Liyuan Garden in Wuxi.
-It was ruined in the late Qing Dynasty and was renovated by later generations, which is now the largest sightseeing spot for appreciating gardens and bonsai in China.
-Occupying 350 mu in coverage, the garden is home to tens of thousands of delicate bonsais of different genres domestic and abroad.
-It has applied for World Cultural Heritage and Guinness World Record.
+Bao’s Family Garden was originally the private garden of Bao Qiyun, a renowned businessman of Anhui province during the Qing Dynasty (1644 CE – 1912 CE), which is uniquely combines gardens and bonsai trees in the Hui style.
+It is as well-known among private gardens in southern China as the Humble Administrator’s Garden in Suzhou and Liyuan Garden in Wuxi.
+The garden was ruined towards the end of the Qing Dynasty and was renovated by later generations.
+Today the garden is the most popular garden and bonsai collection in China.
+More than 50 acres in size, the garden is home to tens of thousands of delicate bonsai of different origins, both domestic and foreign.

-The Bao’s Family Garden enjoys great reputation in the world, such as “mother of oriental gardens” and “Mekka of garden-lovers” and the likes.
-Bonsais collected in the garden are so rare and precious that it captivates uncountable travel-addicts to pay a visit despite fatigue and long journey.
-It turns out that visitors are easy to come here but hard to leave.
-As a must-see in Huangshan China, the enticing Bao’s Family Garden really deserves a visit.
+The Bao Family Garden enjoys great reputation around the world, referred to as the “mother of oriental gardens” and “Mekka of garden-lovers” among other epithets.
+Bonsai collected in the garden are so rare and precious that it has proven to be imperative for visitors to see over the years, many of whom find it quite difficult to leave.
+As a must-see in Huangshan China, the enticing Bao Family Garden is very much deserving of your time.

 Chinese Pinyin: bao jia hua yuan